 We decided it would be best to make a jam sponge and custard with this really lovely yummy jam (I had already liberally smeared some on a croissant for quality control purposes).
 I love steamed puddings, but who has the time?
 So I decided it was worth me tentatively experimenting with a microwaved version, what’s the worst that can happen?

 I made my usual sponge recipe and popped it in the microwave for four minutes, checked it, decided it needed another two minutes and it was perfect.
 It was by far the lightest, fluffiest sponge pudding we’ve had in a long, long time.
-It took ten minutes from weighing the ingredients to pouring custard over the finished pudding and filling our faces.
-It is in short the perfect pudding if you need something quick, warming, universally popular and drowned in custard.
+It took just ten minutes from weighing the ingredients to pouring custard over the finished pudding and filling our faces.
+This really is the perfect pudding if you need something quick, warming, universally popular and drowned in custard.

 Microwaved Jam Sponge Pudding (serves 6)